 Also known as a formulary.
 This is a list of prescription drugs the health plan covers.
 It can include drugs that are brand name and generic.
 Drugs on this list may cost less than drugs not on the list.
 How much a plan covers may vary from drug to drug.
 An open formulary provides a greater choice of covered drugs.
 It is also called a preferred drug list.

-This means we have a contract with that doctor or other health care provider.
-We negotiate reduced rates with them to help you save money.
+This means there is a contract with that doctor or other health care provider.
+There are negotiated reduced rates with them to help you save money.
 Your out-of-pocket costs are lower when you stay in network.

 This is the total dollar amount of benefits you can receive.
 It can also be the total number of services you can receive.
 These totals are limits for a lifetime, not just for a plan year.
 Plans subject to federal health care reform can only have lifetime dollar maximums on non-essential benefits.